 Free Arts utilizes the arts and proven youth development methods to deliver a model that we call “Art with Intention.”
 Each program is thoughtfully planned to include specific elements that promote safety, self-expression and a sense of belonging.
 Simple activities like closing rituals and creating group expectations inform the significant transformation that many children experience in our programs.

 All Free Arts programs are delivered by volunteer mentors and professional teaching artists.
 Free Arts believes that anyone can help heal a child.
 We provide specialized training on brain development and trauma, effective communication with children, and the healing effects of the arts.

 “I truly love Free Arts.
-The mentors provide such a positive and inspiring outlet for our children to express themselves, are fantastic role models and form effective and caring relationships with the kids. “ – Karen Brown, Volunteer Coordinator, A New Leaf
+The mentors provide such a positive and inspiring outlet for our children to express themselves, are fantastic role models and form effective and caring relationships with the kids. “ – Karen Brown, Support Services Director, A New Leaf

 Our Programs Work

 In 2016 Free Arts served more than 8,200 children.

 Survey data collected from children, volunteers and caregivers indicate that 91% of children involved in Free Arts programs experience increased resiliency.